 Citroen's clever 'Active Scan Suspension' system – which surveys the road ahead with a camera and prepares the suspension to absorb what's coming up – is standard on the DS 7 E-TENSE.
-We found the technology doesn't work quite as well as claimed, with truly bumpy rural or urban roads tending to overwhelm it a bit; it's very effective on faster main roads or motorways, however, making this car an excellent long-distance cruiser.
+We found the technology doesn't work quite as well as claimed, with truly bumpy rural or urban roads tending to overwhelm it a bit; it's very effective on faster roads or motorways, though making this an excellent long-distance cruiser.

 In This Review

-- 1VerdictThe plug-in hybrid DS 7 Crossback E-TENSE SUV offers up to 40 miles of electric range and plenty of luxurious touches, but it's quite expensive
+- 1VerdictThe plug-in hybrid DS 7 E-TENSE SUV offers up to 43 miles of electric range and plenty of luxurious touches, but it's quite expensive

-- 2Range, MPG, CO2 & chargingA decent electric range and swift charging time offset the fact that the DS 7 Crossback E-TENSE probably won't be massively efficient in petrol mode
+- 2Range, MPG, CO2 & chargingA decent electric range and swift charging time offset the fact that the DS 7 E-TENSE probably won't be massively efficient in petrol mode

-- 3Running costs & insuranceCompany-car drivers stand to save most with the DS 7 Crossback E-TENSE; private buyers have to swallow a pretty hefty list price
+- 3Running costs & insuranceCompany-car drivers stand to save most with the DS 7 E-TENSE; private buyers have to swallow a pretty hefty list price

-- 5Interior, dashboard & comfortWhile its quirky design may not be to everyone's taste, the DS 7 Crossback E-TENSE definitely has a luxurious and high-tech feel inside
+- 5Interior, dashboard & comfortWhile its quirky design may not be to everyone's taste, the DS 7 E-TENSE definitely has a luxurious and high-tech feel inside

-- 6Practicality & boot spaceThere's no loss of boot space compared to the petrol or diesel Crossback, so the E-TENSE is still a good choice for hauling passengers and luggage
+- 6Boot space, seating & practicalityThere's no loss of boot space compared to the petrol or diesel Crossback, so the DS 7 E-TENSE is still a good choice for hauling passengers and luggage

-- 7Reliability & safetyProven hardware from other PSA Group brands and a decent showing in Euro NCAP crash testing provide reassurance for potential DS 7 owners
+- 7Reliability & safety ratingProven hardware from other Stellantis Group brands and a decent showing in Euro NCAP crash testing provide reassurance for potential DS 7 owners